Monday, December 15, 2014

 I grab a booklet titled, “An Introduction to The Khmer Rouge Trials”.
 The preface is given by Hun Sen, Cambodia's Prime Minister.
 He says,“During that time, over three million of our people lost their lives.
 They were our parents, our children, our relatives, our colleagues and our friends.
 Those of us who survived have lived for a quarter of a century bearing pain and grief for those we lost and being haunted by the nightmare of our own experiences.”

 The only reason these trials came about, was through international pressure.
-Hun Sen’s government couldn't hold fair trials on their own, and he also refused to allow the trials held at the International Criminal Court in the Hague, where it would have cost less.
-The Cambodian government demanded the trials held here, and cynics say that this was so the Cambodian government could make money off the trials.
+Hun Sen’s government couldn't hold fair trials on their own, and he also refused to allow the trials to be held at the International Criminal Court in the Hague, where it would have cost less.
+The Cambodian government demanded the trials held here.
+Cynics say that this was so the Cambodian government could make money off the trials.
 To ensure fairness, the international community demanded that a few foreign judges be included.
 As a result, the presiding justices are a mix of Khmer, and foreign judges.

 Ex-prison warden Duch(photo:Wikipedia)